sancelisso/sancelisso.github.io/_posts/2024-01-03-hackmyvm-platform-review.md

 ## HackMyVm purpose

 HackMyVm is a platform that hosts a bunch of vulnerable machine downloadable by anyone and allows you submit the proof of hacking (that's called flag).
 It is a Capture The Flag (CTF) platform like a Vulnhub which is not currently updated.
-HackMyVm is the new vulnhub with a lot new features.
+HackMyVm is the new vulnhub with a lot of new features.

 ## HackMyVm features